dereneaton/ipyrad/docs/parameters.rst

 base call cannot be made confidently (statistically) then it is called as ambiguous (N).
 You do not want to allow too many Ns in consensus reads or it will affect their ability to cluster with consensus reads from other Samples, and it may represent a poor alignment.
+Default is 2.

 Affected steps = 5.
 Example entries to params.txt

 .. parsed-literal::

-    3                ## [19] allow max of 3 Ns in a consensus seq
+    2                ## [19] allow max of 2 Ns in a consensus seq
     5                ## [19] allow max of 5 Ns in a consensus seq